-Entry-level accounting roles require a Bachelor degree.
-If you want to progress to higher-level roles, you’ll need a Graduate Certificate, Graduate Diploma or Master degree.
+Many roles require a Bachelor’s degree; if you want to progress to higher-level roles, you’ll need a Graduate Certificate, Graduate Diploma or Master’s degree.

 One of the biggest attractions in gaining CPA or CA status is that they are increasingly internationally recognised.
 This makes it easy to have your skills and employment recognised if you want to travel and work overseas.